haosb/sentry-telegram/README.md

 # Sentry -> Telegram
-Webhook for Sentry which allow send alerts to Telegram
+Webhook for Sentry which allow send alerts to Telegram without plugin, so simple and ready to use

 #### How to use
 1. Clone repo